This post may contain affiliate links. Please read my disclosure policy.

 Notes

-To help keep guacamole fresh, return pit of the avocado to the prepared guacamole, cover with plastic wrap, making sure to press the plastic wrap onto the guacamole to keep as much air as possible away from the guacamole.
-Refrigerate until ready to serve.
+Option 1: Return the pit of the avocado to the airtight container that you’ve pressed down to remove air pockets, cover with plastic wrap, making sure to press the plastic wrap firmly onto the guacamole to keep as much air out.
+Then, cover the with an airtight lid and refrigerate for up to 1-2 days until ready to serve.

 Calories: 112kcal | Carbohydrates: 7g | Protein: 2g | Fat: 10g | Saturated Fat: 1g | Sodium: 200mg | Potassium: 374mg | Fiber: 5g | Sugar: 1g | Vitamin A: 270IU | Vitamin C: 10mg | Calcium: 10mg | Iron: 1mg